auwsmit/clrzr/README.md

 ```

 Sometimes, `cursorline` obscures the highlights added by `clrzr`.
 Disable it to see
 colors as you type them.
+Very useful in combination with `CTRL-A` and `CTRL-X` (increment & decrement)!

 ### Origin